 Check out these awesome trends and ideas for your short hair.

 There are plenty of short hairstyles for black women that work for various occasions.
 Short hair is perfect for any season.
-There’s something about the ease of styling shorter hair that not only frees up your time, but also makes a statement about the effortlessness of your look.
-Whether you have relaxed or natural hair, check out these short hairstyles for black women that we are loving below:
+There’s something about the ease of styling shorter hair that not only frees up your time but also makes a statement about the effortlessness of your look.

 1. Closely Shaven Hair